VengeTH/Traffic-Management-System/UI_DESIGN_GUIDE.md

 ---

-*This design guide ensures consistency, accessibility, and a professional appearance across the Las Piñas Traffic System platform.
+*This design guide ensures consistency, accessibility, and a professional appearance across the E-VioPay platform.
 For questions or updates, please contact the development team.*